Corvirtus Blog

 Written by Corvirtus Team | Nov 14, 2019 1:46:02 PM

 In this three-part “Ask an I-O” series, we have asked three of our experts at Corvirtus to weigh in on a variety of topics addressed through research in the field of Industrial-Organizational (I-O) Psychology, the science of human behavior in organizations.
 I-O Psychologists and practitioners conduct research in areas such as employee selection, engagement, motivation, and performance, and leverage that information to develop practical solutions for improving organizational effectiveness.
-In this series, we have asked our experts to address topics such as improving employee retention, AI in employee selection, and the science behind pre-employment assessments.
+In this series, we have asked our experts to address topics such as improving employee retention, AI in employee selection, and the science behind assessments for hiring, development, and promotion.

 We’ve asked Jennifer Yugo, PhD, our Managing Director, several questions around the science behind pre-employment assessments.
 Jennifer earned her PhD in I-O Psychology at the nationally ranked Bowling Green State University doctoral program.
 She is responsible for leading Corvirtus efforts to build solutions that improve employee fit, performance, engagement, and retention for organizations across a variety of industries.